 PLM Admission Test

-- General Weighted Average (GWA) obtained in the Fourth Year level in high school of 85% or its equivalent
+• General Weighted Average (GWA) of 85%, at the minimum, obtained in the Third Year level in high school

-Who are qualified to take the PLM Admission Test?
+Who are qualified to apply for the PLM Admission Test?

-1. Manila residents who are graduates of public high schools of the Division of City Schools-Manila (DCS-Manila)
+1. Manila residents who are graduates of public high schools of the Division of City Schools (DCS) Manila

 2. Manila residents who are graduates of private high schools in Manila

-3. Manila residents who are graduates of public and private high schools outside Manila
+3. Manila residents who are graduates of public and private high schools outside of Manila

 For SY 2006-2007, the acceptance rate is mere 3 percent.
 PLM admitted approximately 2,000 high school graduates who met the cut-off scores required by the college in which they applied for, out of 5,000 pre-selected applicants from more than 40,000 college applications nationwide.

-1. Manila residents who are honor graduates of public high schools of the Division of City Schools-Manila (Valedictorians, Salutatorians, 1st to 3rd Honorable Mentions) shall automatically qualify for admission upon presentation of a certification issued by a duly authorized school official indicating the honor received.
+1. Manila residents who are honor graduates of public high schools of the Division of City Schools - Manila (Valedictorians, Salutatorians, and 1st to 3rd Honorable Mentions) shall automatically qualify for admission upon presentation of a certification issued by a duly authorized school official indicating the honor received.

 3. Children/direct descendants of PLM employees may qualify for admission upon passing the PLMAT.

-The PLMAT Examinees Report is a system-generated output which indicates that the applicant is qualified to enroll at PLM.
-PLMAT passers are advised to see the Office of the University Registrar for enrolment purposes.
+The PLMAT Examinee's Report is a system-generated output which indicates whether or not the applicant is qualified to enroll in PLM.
+Qualified applicants will be advised to see the Office of teh University Registrar for enrollment purposes.